rust-lang/rustc-dev-guide/src/contributing.md

 ### CI

-In addition to being reviewed by a human, pull requests are automatically tested thanks to continuous integration (CI).
+In addition to being reviewed by a human, pull requests are automatically tested, thanks to continuous integration (CI).
 Basically, every time you open and update a pull request, CI builds the compiler and tests it against the [compiler test suite][rctd], and also performs other tests such as checking that